Last updated on May 4th, 2019 at 02:35 pm

 After judgment is pronounced, lawyer-client discussion is not usually friendly — especially for the losing party.
 It’s usually a moment when clients blame their lawyers for doing one thing or the other wrong.

 Admit it or not, your client will always point out a few things that weren’t correctly done when they lose cases.
-And they will try to shift the blame to you even where it is obvious that you put in your best efforts.
+And they will try to shift the blame to you even where you put in your best efforts.

-You may feel the loss because you are the lawyer that handled their cases.
-But your clients feel the defeat more because they are the ones that will be punished or pay sanction that comes thereafter.
+You may feel the loss because you are the lawyer who handled their cases.
+But your clients feel the defeat more because they are the ones who will be punished or pay sanction that comes thereafter.

 In this dark moment, what should be your attitude?
 Do you go on defence, reminding your clients how they had defaulted in their duty and all of that?
 That’s silly.
 It’s an unnecessary waste of time which might do you more harm than good.

 If you find yourself in this kind of condition, your best bet is to accept whatever blame that comes and move on.
 It’s better to admit the fault, so both of you will start thinking a way out than to engage your client in an unprofitable argument over his defeat.

 Suggest Possible Remedies

 Though your clients ordinarily would blame you because they lose cases, they still depends absolutely on your advice for a way out.
 They may be bitter for the defeat, but still afraid of their opponents coming angrily to execute the judgment of the Court.